RonnyPfannschmidt-Attic/anyvc/docs/testing/utils.rst

   .. attribute:: vc

-    the name of the managed vcs
+    The name of the managed vcs

   .. attribute:: backend

     :type: :class:`anyvc.backend.Backend`

-    the backend instance giving access to the currently tested vcs
+    The backend instance giving access to the currently tested vcs

   .. attribute:: remote